0xC0LD/cpp/README.md

 └── stackoverflow dll - a dll that slows down/crashes the application (creates a thread fork bomb)

 keylogger            - keylogger examples
-├── GetAsyncKeyState - a keylogger that calls the GetAsyncKeyState function in a while loop (slow, CPU hog) └── input hook       - a keylogger that makes a keyboard input hook callback (fast)
+├── GetAsyncKeyState - a keylogger that calls GetAsyncKeyState func in a loop (slow, CPU hog) └── input hook       - a keylogger that makes a keyboard input hook callback (fast)

 network shell               - network shell examples